1cbyc/ei.nsisong.com/src/content/blog/hacking-roadmap.md

     Try VDPs or bug bounties.

-I can as well wish you the best.
+I wish you the best.
 Just be consistent, I'm not necessarily too cool a person.
 If you need help, you can send me a message on [Twitter](https://x.com/1cbyc).